Agile Playbook: What is Scrum?

 The Product Owners’ main task is to maximize the value of a product.
 He or she is also in charge of the product backlog.

-The development team is a self-organizing, cross-functional team consisting of 3-9 people.
+The development team is a self-organizing, cross-functional team consisting of 3-9 people that develops the product.

 The Scrum Master is in charge for promoting and supporting Scrum (helping everyone to understand the Scrum theory, practices, roles and values) and he or she is a is a servant leader for the Scrum Team.